itk-event-database/event-database-api/README.md

 checks if there are changes to the api spec and fails if there is.

-If your changes are intentional you can re-export an updated API spec by running `docker compose exec phpfpm composer update-api-spec` and commint the changes.
+If your changes are intentional you can re-export an updated API spec by running `docker compose exec phpfpm composer update-api-spec` and commit the changes.

 Security
 --------